onzfonz/comp227/src/content/0/en/part0c.md

 To streamline your git activity, let’s add some of your credentials to git preferences.
+To also aid in making this easier for all, I'm ***going to use git bash from here on out***, as it was installed with git.

 I took most of this from the [git-scm book](https://git-scm.com/book/en/v2), but you’ll want to **set the git preferences on all the computers that you use.**  Let me say that again in big letters